JurgenR/aioslsk/docs/source/SOULSEEK.rst

 Queue a file download (peer does not have slotsfree):

 1. Initiate a connection to the Peer
-2. Send: PeerTransferQueue_ message containing the filename
+2. Send: :ref:`PeerTransferQueue` message containing the filename
-3. (If after 60s the ticket is not handled) Send: PeerPlaceInQueueRequest_ containing the filename
+3. (If after 60s the ticket is not handled) Send: :ref:`PeerPlaceInQueueRequest` containing the filename
-4. Receive: PeerPlaceInQueueReply_ which contains the filename and place in queue
+4. Receive: :ref:`PeerPlaceInQueueReply` which contains the filename and place in queue

 Uploads